Coregit — serverless Git API for AI agents. Atomic multi-file commits, instant forks, time-travel snapshots. 3.6× faster than GitHub.

 AES-256 at rest, TLS 1.3 in transit.
 Per-org isolation — separate storage paths, scoped keys, SHA-256 hashed credentials.
 Immutable audit log for every write.

-Transparent, auditable,
+Secure, auditable,

 and ridiculously fast